University of York: Campus West

+Central Hall

 A landmark building is Central Hall, a half-octagonal concert hall used for convocations and examinations, as well as theatrical and musical performances.
-It is a Grade II listed building, as is the West campus landscape.
-It has played host to The Wailers, George Melly, Soft Machine, Pink Floyd, and Paul McCartney.
-Performances by big-name acts have been rarer at the university following a 1985 The Boomtown Rats concert, during which the cover of the orchestra pit was damaged.
+It is a Grade II-listed building, as is the West campus landscape.
+It has played host to the Wailers, George Melly, Soft Machine, Pink Floyd, and Paul McCartney.
+Performances by big-name acts have been rarer at the university following a 1985 the Boomtown Rats concert, during which the cover of the orchestra pit was damaged.
 A ban on pop performances, and in particular dancing, in Central Hall was imposed by the university, although it has occasionally been relaxed.
 Central Hall is still used for classical concerts and since a rock concert was held there on 13 March 2010 it has been available again for full booking.
 Public concerts are regularly held in the music department's Sir Jack Lyons Concert Hall, the Arthur Sykes Rymer Auditorium and in some of the colleges.

+University library

+The University of York Library opened in 1965 two years after the university itself opened.
+The building was designed by Robert Mathews, Johnson-Marshall and partners.
+The primary site of library comprises a series of three linked buildings to the north side of the University of York's West Campus: the JB Morrell, the Raymond Burton, and the Fairhurst buildings.
+Originally just consisting of the JB Morrell, in 2003 the Raymond Burton library was added to the site, designed by Leach Rhodes Walker architects and houses both the Humanities research reading room and the Borthwick institute for archives.
 The Raymond Burton Library was also recently nominated for a SCONUL Design award.
+In 2012 the Library had a £20 million renovation incorporating the neighbouring Fairhurst building, now housing the majority of libraries study spaces including the postgraduate study lounge.